MarkMakies/Touch-Sensor-RP2040-PIO-/README.md

 ### Debugging (Optional)

-- **GPIO 8** can be used to observe discharge activity directly on a scope or analyser.
+- **GPIO 8** (the pin after the touch pin) can be used to observe discharge activity directly on a scope or analyser.

 ---